keon/awesome-nlp/README.md

    * Asian Languages: Thai, Lao, Chinese, Japanese, and Korean [ICU Tokenizer](https://www.elastic.co/guide/en/elasticsearch/plugins/current/analysis-icu-tokenizer.html) implementation in ElasticSearch
    * Ancient Languages: [CLTK](https://github.com/cltk/cltk): The Classical Language Toolkit is a Python library and collection of texts for doing NLP in ancient languages
    * Dutch: [python-frog](https://github.com/proycon/python-frog) - Python binding to Frog, an NLP suite for Dutch. (pos tagging, lemmatisation, dependency parsing, NER)
+   * Hebrew: [NLPH_Resources](https://github.com/NLPH/NLPH_Resources) - A collection of papers, corpora and linguistic resources for NLP in Hebrew

 ## Credits
 Awesome NLP was seeded with curated content from the lot of repositories, some of which are listed below | [Back to Top](#contents)